CIFASIS/sb-graph/test/README.md

 This folder contains several files with the '.test' extension that can be used as input of the ../bin binaries.
 They are also used as input of the parser and eval unit tests.
-To run all tests use the `make test` command in the parent directory.
+To run all tests use the `make test` command in the project root directory.
+Currently three submodules are defined.

-## For developers

-Currently thre submodules are defined:

-  * performance
+## performance

-  * parser

-  * eval

-The first one only measures and outputs execution time of user defined tests.
+Measures and outputs execution time of predefined tests.
-To profile a new struct a `structname_perf.cpp` file should be created where all tests could be defined.

-The last two check the soundness of the parser and the evaluator with already defined tests, specifying the input and the expected result.
-To test a new struct create a `structname.test` file in the current directory, and create parser/gt_data/structname and eval/gt_data/structname folders.
-In each of them there should be a structname.cpp file with code that logs its result to the SBG::Util::SBG_LOG structure; and a SBG.log archive with the expected result of the execution of the .cpp file.
-Then add structname to 'parser_program' and 'eval_program' constants in the respective parser/parser_test.cpp and eval/eval_test.cpp files.
-The actual value of the running each test will be present in the parser/test_data and eval/test_data folders.
+Currently sets and pws are profiled, as these are the base structs used in SBGs algorithms.
+To add a new unit, define a `structname_perf.cpp` file in the /test/performance folder, and add it to the PERF_SRC list in the Makefile.
+In order to build /test/performance/bin/sbg-performance that executes all test units call `make`.

+Additionally, the subdmole /boost implements the construction of an ordinary graph from a SBG to test the performance of traditional graph algorithms.
+To use it execute /test/performance/bin/boost-perf.
+Alternatively script /performance/boost/perf_boost.sh can be used, with the following arguments: a- A test file, i.e. the ones in the /test directory. b- A number representing the desired algorithm to execute, i.e.:
+     0 Edmonds Matching, 1 Tarjan SCC, 2 Boost Topological Sort. c- A number to indicate how many runs of the test should be executed. d- A number that sets the value of N (size of the model) in the test.

+## parser

+Meant to check the correctness of the parser, executes system tests.
+Expected results are placed in /test/parser/gt_data.
+To add a new unit include its name in the parser_program list declared in /test/parser/parser_test.cpp file.
+Then add the corresponding .log file in the /test/parser/gt_data folder.
+The actual result of running each test will be present in each /test/parser/test_data directory, with an additional file indicating if the test succedeed or failed (in which case output differences between expected and actual results).

+## eval

+Analogous to parser module, for the evaluator.

+## Compilation and execution

+Script /test/compile_run_tests.sh builds and runs all tests if no argument is specified.
+It also accepts one argument to run an individual suite such as:
+`performance`, `parser` or `eval`.